isomerpages/moe-jpjc/_life-at-jpjc/2026 Events/Open House.md

 <img style="width: 100%" height="auto" width="100%" alt="Interact Club members sharing about their CCA" src="/images/2025%20Life@JPJC/Open%20House/OH_3C.jpg">
 <figcaption>Interact Club members sharing about their CCA</figcaption></figure>
 </div>
-<p>Special Programmes and Co-Curricular Activities (CCA) booths across the Concourse, Hall, and Canteen showcased a wide range of opportunities available in JPJC.
-Dynamic performances by performing arts CCAs offered a glimpse into the vibrant extracurricular life.
-These experiences inspired visitors to envision themselves as part of the #JPFam and the exciting journey ahead at JPJC.</p>

 <p></p>
 <div class="isomer-image-wrapper">
 <figure>